 You can talk to us at any time

 We answer every question in full detail

 1. You and your mentor agree upon a schedule

 After you’ve paid, you and your mentor decide the time, frequency, and manner of your communication.
 We don’t have any strict rules for this process, instead your mentor will provide you with the tools for effective professional communication and show how to use them.

 After that the mentor starts your subscription and your learning begins.

 2. You and your mentor set the main goal of your studies

 This stage is crucial.
-Understanding of your goal allows to plan your learning process properly.
-When you and mentor both can see it clearly, everything is easier for you.
+Understanding your goal allows you to plan your learning process properly.
+When you and your mentor both can see it clearly, everything is easier for you.
 At this stage you elaborate on what you want to achieve, and the mentor sums it up and defines your main goal.

 3. Your mentor draws up a personalized learning plan